 The vehicle comes with the numerous safety features, including driver airbag, passenger airbag, side head airbag, rear head air bags, side air bag, 4-wheel ABS, 4-wheel disc brakes, brake assist, electronic stability control, daytime running lights, child safety locks, and traction control.

 The official starting MSRP for the RAV4 EV is $49,800, before incentives.
+(Toyota adds $860 in destination fees.)
 That's a hefty price, even after considering the vehicle's qualifications for $7,500 federal tax credit, and a $2,500 rebate in California's clean vehicle program.
 Those perks bring the price down to about $40,000.
 However, the EV is equipped with about the same level of amenities as the gasoline-powered RAV4 Limited V-6 model, which costs around $31,300.

 On the other hand, Toyota continues to offer an attractive lease price of just $299 a month (incorporating incentives) in a 36-month, 36,000-mile lease.
 That's a winning price.
-Although be warned: There have been reports about RAV4 EV deals not being as good as advertised at some dealerships.
+Dealerships are also being generous with their incentives.
+Although be warned: There have been reports about RAV4 EV deals not being as good as advertised at some locations.
 Shop around between participating dealerships.